naphatcmkl/canvasky/README.md

 # Canvasky | Real Time Drawing Application
-This repository is a part of a core course for Computer Innovation Engineering at King Monkut's Institute of Technology Ladkrabang.
+This repository is a part of a core course for Computer Innovation Engineering at King Mongkut's Institute of Technology Ladkrabang.